 Why Choose UEFI?

-One reason to choose this over the more familiar BIOS is that Intel no longer intends to support the “traditional” BIOS in 2020.
+One reason to choose this over the more familiar BIOS is that Intel no longer supports the “traditional” BIOS in 2022.

 UEFI provides the following functionality and advantages:

 - Languages: BIOS is written in assembler, while UEFI is written in simpler C-language.